rgerkin/mathiasverraes.github.com/_posts/2014-05-12-final-classes-in-php.markdown

 layout: post
 published: true
 tags: [blog]
+abstract: "Composition, strategies, callbacks, plugins, event listeners, ... are all valid ways to extend without inheritance."
 ---

-{% include tldr.html text="Composition, strategies, callbacks, plugins, event listeners, ... are all valid ways to extend without inheritance." %}

 I make all my classes final by default.
 I even configured the templates in my IDE prefix new classes with 'final'.
 I've often explained my reasoning to people.
 A blog post is in order!